ElianCordoba/softwareontheroad/src/content/3-things-before-production-nodejs.md

   Don't be like those guys and log your errors before the user notice it.

-  **You must have a stable, reliable, centralized way to handle your errors.**
+  ## You must have a stable, reliable, centralized way to handle your errors.**

-  Using a real-world example of the 3-layer architecture from [the previous article](/ideal-nodejs-project-structure), imagine that your user search engine starts to fail.
+  Using a real-world example of the 3-layer architecture from [the previous article](/ideal-nodejs-project-structure), let's imagine that your user search engine starts to fail.

   ![layers](/img/3-things-before-production-nodejs/layers.jpg)

   The important here is not to handle the errors from the underlying layers but to throw it to the controller layer.

   ```js
   import UsefulError from '../utils/usefulError';
   class UserService {